Whoaa512/starred/README.md

 - [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command-line tools for manipulating structured text data
 - [bobeff/programming-math-science](https://github.com/bobeff/programming-math-science) - This is a list of links to different freely available learning resources about computer programming, math, and science.
 - [chaance/cookbook](https://github.com/chaance/cookbook) - Open source recipes from your favorite biscuit chef 👩‍🍳
+- [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [ibraheemdev/modern-unix](https://github.com/ibraheemdev/modern-unix) - A collection of modern/faster/saner alternatives to common unix commands.
 - [tobetz/LegoMicroscope](https://github.com/tobetz/LegoMicroscope) - To learn about optics and microscopy, we generated a simple to build lego microscope that does not need precision optics and 3D printed parts.
 - [meshpro/optimesh](https://github.com/meshpro/optimesh) - :spider_web: Mesh optimization, mesh smoothing.
 - [davestewart/todo-emojis](https://github.com/davestewart/todo-emojis) - Track todos in Slack using custom checkbox emojis
 - [thoughtbot/til](https://github.com/thoughtbot/til) - Today I Learned
 - [planetopendata/awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc
-- [teenyicons/teenyicons](https://github.com/teenyicons/teenyicons) - Tiny minimal 1px icons designed to fit in the smallest places.
+- [smhmd/teenyicons](https://github.com/smhmd/teenyicons) - Tiny minimal 1px icons designed to fit in the smallest places.
 - [anton-k/monads-for-drummers](https://github.com/anton-k/monads-for-drummers) - Haskell Monad tutorial with pictures
 - [CreativeTools/3DBenchy](https://github.com/CreativeTools/3DBenchy) - #3DBenchy is a 3D model specifically designed for testing and benchmarking 3D printers.
 It is a small recognizable object that you can download for free, make and share.
 - [dzharii/awesome-typescript](https://github.com/dzharii/awesome-typescript) - A collection of awesome TypeScript resources for client-side and server-side development.
 Write your awesome JavaScript in TypeScript